KennedyMartha/splitbill-simple/README.md

 - Add examples if new bill-splitting behavior is introduced.
 - Keep calculation logic simple and well documented.
 - Prefer clear names for people, bills, totals, and shares.

+## Suggested Improvements

+Future updates may include more detailed setup instructions, screenshots, examples, or a description of the application flow.

+Possible documentation additions: